 Early History of the Hubbude family

-Another 121 words (9 lines of text) covering the years 1148 and 1199 are included under the topic Early Hubbude History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hubbude research.
+Another 61 words (4 lines of text) covering the years 1148 and 1199 are included under the topic Early Hubbude History in all our PDF Extended History products and printed products wherever possible.

 Hubbude Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Hubbude are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Hubbude include: Hubble, Hubel, Hubell, Hubbold, Hubbald, Hubball and others.